nitinthewiz/TheLinkBlog/_posts/2013/09/2013-09-25-google-picks-coco-for-tech-hub-program-minneapolis-st-paul-business.md

 ---

-Huge win for CoCo.  <blockquote> Minneapolis co-working space CoCo is one of seven locations selected to participate in Google Inc.'s new "tech hub" program. </blockquote>
+Huge win for CoCo.

+> Minneapolis co-working space CoCo is one of seven locations selected to participate in Google Inc.'s new "tech hub" program.